Balon02/Textract/README.md

     ```

 3. **Set up Tesseract OCR:**
     Download and install Tesseract OCR from [here](https://github.com/tesseract-ocr/tesseract).
-Make sure to add Tesseract to your system path.
+Make sure to add Tesseract to your system path and add it to the script in Page.py

 4. **Run the application:**
     ```bash